Stereo Calibration

 GUI Workflow

-- 3Set grid detection parameters (cols, rows, dot spacing)
+- 3Set grid parameters (cols, rows, dot spacing)

-- 4Browse calibration images to verify detection in both views
+- 4Browse images to verify both camera views show the target

 - 5Click "Generate Model" to compute stereo calibration

-- 7Click "Calibrate Vectors" to apply to stereo PIV data
+- 7Click "Calibrate Vectors" to apply calibration to PIV data

 - 8Click "Set as Active" to make this the active method